nomodz4real/Pfsense-Vpn-Refresh/README.txt

 To keep your password secret run the following commands to ensure that only root has access to the files and will require the script be run as root with sudo

 sudo chmod 775 ./vpnrefre.sh;sudo chmod 760 .pf* ./*.py;sudo chown root:sudo ./* ./.pf*

+***Note*** When running `sudo chown root:sudo ./* ./.pf*` make sure that you add the correct sudo group you may have configured on your system, for example the sudo group could also be named "wheel"

 To run: